Flood Insurance in Nebraska

 Do I need flood insurance in Nebraska?

-It is important to have flood insurance coverage in Nebraska because our beloved Cowboy State has seen a fair share of flooding, and there is likely more coming.
+Having flood insurance coverage in Nebraska is important because our beloved Cowboy State has seen a fair share of flooding, and more is likely coming.

-We believe that most homeowners think about Flood insurance in Nebraska at some point, maybe before buying a home, or during the closing process.
-However, many of us only think about it when a big storm is looming, or we have heard on the news that there is flooding forecasted or happening currently too close to our home.
+We believe that most homeowners think about Flood insurance in Nebraska at some point, maybe before buying a home or during the closing process.
+However, many of us only think about it when a big storm looms or we have heard on the news that there is flooding forecasted or happening too close to our home.

 In Harris county, nearly 135,000 homes were damaged.
 Three-fourths of these properties were considered low to moderate risk.